 Museum to host exhibit of Latina's civil rights photography

 In this Feb.
 3, 2017 photo, Mexican-American photographer Maria Varela talks about her civil rights photography during an interview in her home in Albuquerque, N.M.
-The National Museum of Mexican Art in Chicago is featuring the Albuquerque resident's rarely seen photography of the movement at an exhibition called "Time to Get Ready: FotographA a Social."
-From marches in the rain to black share croppers toiling on former slave plantations, the photos will highlight Varela's snapshots of life during Jim Crow's final days.
+The National Museum of Mexican Art in Chicago is featurin... .
+In this Feb.
+28, 2017 photo, head preparator Dominic Leon, left, and Laurel Hauge at the National Museum of Mexican Art prepare Maria Varela's photographic prints for an upcoming exhibit in a gallery, in Chicago.

 Add your comments below